BruceEckel/WinterTechForum-hugo/content/travel/index.md

 ## The Cheapest Way (On Your Own)

-1. Fly to Denver airport on a discount airline like Southwest, arriving with enough time to get to the bus.
-(Denver is a Southwest hub, so you can usually get a nonstop flight there).
+1. Fly to Denver airport on a discount airline like Southwest.
+Denver is a Southwest hub, so you can usually get a nonstop flight.
+Arrive with enough time to get to the bus.
 Before buying your airline ticket, make sure the return timing for the bus works.

-1. Take the [Light Rail from Denver Airport to Union Station](https://www.denver.org/about-denver/transportation/airport-rail/) ($9). **NOTE**: Stay at Union Station -- the Gunnison bus departs from a lower level from where the light rail lets off.
+1. Take the [Light Rail from Denver Airport to Union Station](https://www.denver.org/about-denver/transportation/airport-rail/) ($9). **NOTE**: Remain at Union Station -- the Gunnison bus departs from a lower level from where the light rail lets off.
 You don't need to leave Union Station.